Botanical Name: Begonia x semperflorens-cultorum

 Prune your plant.
 Remove spent flowers to encourage more blooms.
 Also cut back the foliage occasionally to keep it looking neat.

 Raise the humidity.
 Begonias will suffer in the dry air of a heated home in winter.
 Keep them away from air vents and drafts.
 If the relative humidity drops below 50%, place your begonia on a tray of wet pebbles or use a room humidifier.

 Height: 6-12 in (15-30 cm)

 Light: Bright, indirect light.
 Begonias grow well under fluorescent lights, too.
 If you move your begonia outdoors for the summer, keep it shaded from hot, direct sun.

 Water: Keep soil evenly moist all year.
 Overwatering will cause leaves to turn yellow.
 Use a pot with a drainage hole and allow top 1-inch (2.5 cm) of the potting mix to dry before watering again.

 Humidity: Try to maintain 40-50% relative humidity around your begonias.
 Keep pot on a tray of wet pebbles to increase humidity.

 Temperature: Cool nights (60°F/16°C) and warm days (65-75°F/18-24°C) will trigger flower buds.
 Begonias will tolerate a minimum winter temperature of 55°F/13°C. If you moved your plant outdoors for the season, overwinter it indoors.

 Fertilizer: A steady diet of weak fertilizer will keep begonias happy.
-Feed monthly with a high-phosphorus (10-20-10) liquid fertilizer diluted by half.
+Feed monthly with a high-phosphorus (10-20-10 NPK) water-soluble fertilizer diluted by half.

 Propagation: Take 3- to 4-inch (8-10 cm) stem cuttings in spring and root in fresh potting mix.
 Keep soil lightly moist.
 Cover the whole container and plant with a plastic bag or cloche to hold in humidity.
 Wax begonia seeds are tiny and slow to germinate.
 You can sow seeds in spring, but it can take several months to grow.